DBMS NotesPYQs

 );

--- Students who never enrolled in any course
+-- Students never enrolled in any course

 SELECT name FROM Student s